klojang4j/klojang-templates/README.md

 However, if the begin or end tag of an inline template is all by itself on a separate line, as in the example above, then that _entire_ line will be removed from the output.
-If an included template tag is all by itself on a separate line, the line is preserved, but any whitespace on it (because the tag was indented) is removed.
+If an included template tag is all by itself on a separate line, the line is preserved, but any whitespace on it is removed.

 It may sound arcane, but it actually allows you to write elegant templates with indentation that stays in place upon rendering.
 The consequences and usefulness of